4 Min Read

 How a marriage functions and whether it can still be healthy without sex is a more complicated question than it may seem.
 There are many variables to consider.

-Marriages with sexual dissatisfaction tend have a harder time in the long run.
+Marriages with sexual dissatisfaction have a harder time in the long run.
 Sex in a relationship is about more than just achieving an orgasm, it helps bring us closer and builds an intimate connection that keeps the love strong.
-When that goes away, staying connected and keeping things healthy becomes much more difficult.
+When that goes away, staying connected and keeping things healthy can become more challenging.

-Editor's Note: This post was originally published July 17, 2012.
-It has been updated for accuracy and comprehensiveness.
+Editor's Note: This post was originally published July 17, 2012 updated January 2, 2019 and has been updated for accuracy and comprehensiveness.